jkeger/arcticpy/README.md

-arCTIc python
+ArCTIC python
 =============

-Algorithm for Charge Transfer Inefficiency (CTI) correction
+AlgoRithm for Charge Transfer Inefficiency (CTI) Correction
 -----------------------------------------------------------

 What is CTI?